Batch document scanning

 The batch scanning mode forces the application to start scanning repeatedly at the specified time interval.
-This approach allows you to greatly speed up multi-page document or book scanning as you don’t have to manually execute the scan command using the keyboard or the mouse each time you need to scan a page.
+This approach allows you to greatly speed up multi-page document, a book, or photos scanning as you don’t have to manually execute the scan command using the keyboard or the mouse each time you need to scan a page.
 All you need to do is change the page in the scanner.

 If the batch scanning mode is enabled, the application can perform the following operations:

 Rotate the page 90 degrees (clockwise or counterclockwise) or 180 degrees.

 Auto-crop the page to remove unnecessary margins or black stripes.

 Auto-adjust the brightness and contrast of the page, decolor the background, and intensify the text.